-Nominations will be assessed by an independent panel selected from a wide range of expertise, using the established criteria.
+Nominations will be assessed by an independent panel with specialist knowledge, using the established criteria.
 Successful nominations will be added to the draft Local List, details of which will appear on the Council website.
+Some applications may be deferred and more information requested or considered not suitable for inclusion on the list.
+More information about the independent panel and its decision making process can be found on the Council's website.